-Do you understand who your clients is and how do they buy.
+Do you understand who your clients are and how they buy?
 Are they an emotional buyer?
 Impulse shopper?
 Informed Consumer?
 Bargain Hunter?
 Different shoppers react to different messaging.
 The value shopper is about price – they want the best deal and the Internet gives them the tools to find it.

-Maybe your client appreciates customer service – which is one of the best ways for small businesses to out perform the Big Guys.
-It drives me crazy when I call for support and I am routed to some off shore call center to a person I can barely understand who is reading a script.
+Maybe your client appreciates customer service – which is one of the best ways for small businesses to outperform the Big Guys.
+It drives me crazy when I call for support and I am routed to some offshore call center to a person I can barely understand who is reading a script.
 “Yes, I turned on the power button.”
-Good customer service is everything in my book and I willing to pay for it.
+Good customer service is everything in my book and I am willing to pay for it.

 Understand what motivates your client’s buying decision.
-If they a shopping for a German Luxury Car it’s about status, prestige and amenities.
+If they are shopping for a German Luxury Car it’s about status, prestige, and amenities.
 Does your message tap into those emotions?

 Call to Action

-I love late TV, especially the commercials.
+I love late TV, especially commercials.
 “Quantities are limited, Call in the Next 10 Minutes and we will Double Your Order.”
-QVC even has the inventory count showing they are running out, so you better hurry – I bet they have a ton of that stuff in he back.
+QVC even has the inventory count showing they are running out, so you better hurry – I bet they have a ton of that stuff in the back.

 Coupons and Rewards

 Who doesn’t love a deal?
 Offer coupons, especially when you are doing a local search.
 But if you offer coupons on different sites or mediums – use unique coupon codes so you can track what works and what doesn’t.